AuroraStorm-sw/Portfolio-project-3/README.md

 Steps I took to deploy my website;

-- Go to the repository for  Portfolio-project-2
+1. Go to the repository for Portfolio-project-3
-- Click the Settings tab and locate the Pages tab
+2. Click the Settings tab and locate the Pages tab
-- Select to deploy from main branch
+3. Select to deploy from main branch
-- A few minutes later, upon refreshing the page, my site was live
+4. A few minutes later, upon refreshing the page, my site was live

 For anyone wishing to Fork this repository, then do as follows;

-- Log in to GitHub and find your way to the GitHub repository you want, in this case, my [portfolio project 3](https://github.com/AuroraStorm-sw/Portfolio-project-3)
+1. Log in to GitHub and find your way to the GitHub repository you want, in this case, my [portfolio project 3](https://github.com/AuroraStorm-sw/Portfolio-project-3)
-- Up in the right corner of the repository page, on the row of buttons just beneath the user icon, you'll find the "Fork" button.
+2. Up in the right corner of the repository page, on the row of buttons just beneath the user icon, you'll find the "Fork" button.
-- Click the "Fork" button, and you will now have created a copy of the repository to your GitHub account.
+3. Click the "Fork" button, and you will now have created a copy of the repository to your GitHub account.

 To clone this repository, then do as follows;

-- Log in to GitHub and find your way to the GitHub repository you want, in this case, my [portfolio project 3](https://github.com/AuroraStorm-sw/Portfolio-project-3)
+1. Log in to GitHub and find your way to the GitHub repository you want, in this case, my [portfolio project 3](https://github.com/AuroraStorm-sw/Portfolio-project-3)
-- Click the "<> Code" button in the upper right above the files
+ Click the "<> Code" button in the upper right above the files
-- Copy the link
+2. Copy the link
-- Open Gitpod and from there, select which directory you want the clone to be created into.
+3. Open Gitpod and from there, select which directory you want the clone to be created into.
-- Type in "git clone" in your Gitpod terminal and paste the link copied from GitHub, and the close will be created.
+4. Type in "git clone" in your Gitpod terminal and paste the link copied from GitHub, and the close will be created.

 ## Deploying the app in Heroku:
 This was done with the help of instructions from Code Institute, and goes as follows;

+To properly deploy with Heroku, I've used the [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) that is set up to let the code that is used in the terminal to be viewed in the browser.

-- Log in to Heroku or create a new account
+1. Log in to Heroku or create a new account
-- On the main page up near the top, click "New" and select "Create new app"
+2. On the main page up near the top, click "New" and select "Create new app"
-- Pick your unique app name and select your region
+3. Pick your unique app name and select your region
-- Click the "Create App" button
+4. Click the "Create App" button
-- On the next page, manover to the "Settings" tab and find "Config Vars"
+5. On the next page, manover to the "Settings" tab and find "Config Vars"
-- Click "Reveal Config Vars" and add "Port" to key and "8000" to value, then click "Add"
+6. Click "Reveal Config Vars" and add "Port" to key and "8000" to value, then click "Add"
+7. Scroll down the page to "Buildpack" and click "Add", then select "Python"
+8. Repeat an add "node.js" and make sure they're in that order, with Python first
+9. Scroll back up and click the "Deploy" tab
+10. Here, you select "GitHub" as deployment method and search for your repository to link them together
+11. Scroll down the page and select if you want to "Enable Automatic Deploys" to automatically deploy your pushes from GitHub to Heroku.

 # Tools and programs
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))